-- (a) primary sampling units: the municipalities; - (b) secondary sampling units: mailing addresses; - (c) tertiary sampling units: households.
+- (a) primary sampling units: the municipalities; - (b) secondary sampling units: mailing addresses;

 Municipalities are selected with a probability proportional to their population.
-All municipalities with a population of more than 18 000 persons (of which there are about 200), are permanently represented in the survey.
+All municipalities with a population of more than 7 300 addresses (of which there are about 200), are permanently represented in the survey.

 Mailing addresses are selected systematically out of a mailing list sorted by postal code.
 At addresses with more than one letterbox, all letterboxes appear in the list.
 If a selected mailing address includes only one household, this household is questioned.
-If the address includes more than one household, only half of the households are questioned, with a maximum of three households.
+If the address includes more than one household, maximal three households are questioned.
 This makes it possible to increase the effectiveness of the survey.
-Sixty-six strata are defined using cross-classification based on 40 'Corop' regions and 18 employment-exchange regions.
+Sixtysix strata are defined using cross-classification based on 40 'Corop' regions and 18 employment-exchange regions.